kyhau/aws-cf-templates/README.md

 1. `Lambda-CreateUpdatePolicies.template`
     - Create Managed Policy for creating and updating Lambda function.

-## Templates for create API Gateway and Lambda function with dummy content, create Managed Policies for CI to update and deploy the API Gateway and the Lambda function.
+## Templates for API Gateway and Lambda function

 1. `ApiGatewayInit-LambdaInit-andPolicies.template`
     - Create API Gateway with dummy content as a placeholder; the real content will be deployed by CI.